earthly/website/blog/_posts/2023-05-05-github-actions-environment-variables-and-secrets.md

 editor: Mustapha Ahmad Ayodeji
 last_modified_at: 2023-06-26
 internal-links:
- - CI/CD
- - GitHub Actions
- - Environment Variables
+ - github actions
+ - github actions env
- - Secrets
+ - github actions secrets
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**